-As part of establishing a business presence in the UK, you may well need to engage individuals to work in the UK.
-If that will involve transferring any existing employees who are not EEA citizens from another jurisdiction, before they take up their position, you may need to obtain permission to allow the individuals to live and work in the UK.
-This will normally be in the form of a visa or work authorisation.
+As part of establishing a business presence in the UK, you may need to engage individuals to work in the UK.
+If that will involve transferring any existing employees who are not British or Irish citizens from another jurisdiction, before they take up their position, you may need to obtain permission to allow the individuals to live and work in the UK.
+This will normally be in the form of a visa that includes a work authorisation.

-You should seek specialist advice in this area before starting the process of setting up your business in the UK because employing non-EEA citizens may influence the type of business vehicle which you will find best suited to help you start your business - and the chronology of events can influence the likely outcome and success of the visa or work authorisation application.
+You should seek specialist advice in this area before starting the process of setting up your business in the UK because employing individuals who need immigration permission to work in the UK may influence the type of business vehicle which you will find best suited to help you start your business - and the chronology of events can influence the likely outcome and success of a sponsor licence for workers and/or work visa application.

 This section summarises the main immigration routes available to non-UK companies seeking to establish a business presence in the UK.
-It also explains how a business can sponsor non-EEA nationals to work in the UK, once the business is up and running.
+It also explains how a business can sponsor individuals to work in the UK, once the business is up and running.